Who Squares Wins!

 All you have to do then is log your training (with a GPS watch/device) on Fetch as normal.
 The game handles the rest.How To Play

-Each time you visit a square, you score points in it.
-If you're the first person to visit that square on a given day, you get double points in that square.
+Each time you visit a square, you can score points in it.

 Your opponent (somewhere else in the world) will also be trying to score points in their own squares.
 The person with the most points in a given square "owns" that square.